OpenID Connect (OIDC) Bearer token authentication

 }

-This test code acquires a token using a password
+This test code acquires a token by using a password

 grant from the test Auth0

-domain which has an application with the client id test-auth0-client
+domain, which has registered an application with the client id test-auth0-client

 application must have the password

-grant enabled for a test like this one to work.
 This example code also shows how to pass additional parameters.
-For Auth0

 , these are the audience